Covariant Measures of Non-Markovianity in Curved Spacetime: Tensor-network mapping and convergence

-where $\Delta t$ is measured in units of the detector energy gap.
-The representative results quoted in the main text are obtained with $\chi=100$ and $d_b=6$ and have been spot-checked against $\chi=200$, $d_b=8$ for selected parameter sets, with discrepancies well below $10^{-3}$ in the quantities of interest.
-These tests indicate that, within the explored parameter regime, the perturbative kernel-based diagnostics and the nonperturbative tensor-network simulations are mutually consistent.
+with $\Delta t$ measured in units of the detector energy gap.
+The results quoted in the main text are obtained with $\chi = 100$ and $d_{b} = 6$, and have been spot-checked against $\chi = 200$, $d_{b} = 8$ for selected parameter sets, with discrepancies well below $10^{-3}$ in the quantities of interest.
+Within the explored regime, the perturbative kernel-based diagnostics and the nonperturbative tensor-network simulations are therefore mutually consistent.

+\paragraph*{Extension to stronger coupling.} Although the present work focuses on the weak-coupling regime, the tensor-network construction is, in principle, nonperturbative in $g$ and can be extended to explore stronger couplings $g \sim 1$, such as those relevant near horizons where large redshifts and enhanced backreaction may render the Born approximation unreliable.
+In practice, feasibility is controlled by the required chain length and bond dimension needed to capture longer correlation times, potentially necessitating advanced compression strategies or GPU-accelerated implementations.
+Breakdown of the second-order expansion is expected when higher-order terms in the Dyson series become comparable to the leading contribution, e.g., when \( g^{2} \int \mathrm{d}\lambda\,\mathrm{d}\lambda'\, C(\lambda,\lambda') \sim 1, \) signalling the onset of significant non-Gaussian field effects and detector–field entanglement.
+In that regime, reconstructing $\Upsilon$ directly from the tensor-network evolution provides a natural nonperturbative continuation of the covariant framework developed here.